 EA practice requires creativity, broad-mindedness, and a readiness to adapt to new and different forms of knowledge, changing social and economic conditions, and rapid shifts in technology.
 Effective EA requires more than a strong technical foundation.
 It means the ability to cooperate and work within interdisciplinary settings.
 These last 2 years have also demonstrated that best practice always includes the ability to anticipate, innovate, and be flexible.

-Please take a moment explore our website to learn more about our people, their research, and the services available at CEAR.
+Please take a moment explore our website to learn more about our people, their research, and the work we are doing at CEAR.